danmalone326/canvas-attachment-download/README.md

 In the `canvas-attachment-download` directory, do the following:
 * edit the file `setup.ini` to set Canvas API parameters
-* run `./canvas-attachment-download -c "course_code"`
+* run `./canvas-attachment-download -c "course name"`
-    * there are also optional term and assignment name parameters if needed
+    * there is also an optional assignment name parameter if needed
-    * run `./canvas-attachment-download -c "course_code" -t "term" -a "assignment name"`
+    * e.g. `./canvas-attachment-download -c "course name" -a "assignment name"`
+    * you can use wildcards for the course name and assignment
+        * e.g. `./canvas-attachment-download -c "BSKT-101-*-2228" -a "Picnic*"`
 * downloads, if any, will be placed in the `downloads` directory

 ### Cleaning Up